Noor807/Noor807/README.md

  Hi there 👋

-😄 I am the student of Noroff learning HTML,CSS,JS in Front-end development.Recently done my 1st year and now soon headed over to 2nd year for learning more frameworks.
+😄 I am final year student of Noroff learning HTML,CSS,JS in Front-end development.Recently done my 1st year and now soon headed over to 2nd year for learning more frameworks.

 ##  My portfolio